 The Company will set the dividend target for each financial year at the time of publication of the Company's annual report and accounts for the preceding year.
-The Board aims to continue to increase the aggregate dividend to the extent it is prudent to do so.
-In setting the dividend, consideration will be given to items impacting forecast cash flows and expected dividend cover including the levels of inflation across the Company's markets, the outlook for electricity prices and the operational performance of the Company's portfolio.
+In respect of the dividend, the Board's priority remains to ensure that it is sustainable in the long term.
+Accordingly, the Company's dividend policy is to increase the aggregate dividend to the extent it is prudent to do so.
+In setting the dividend, consideration will be given to items impacting forecast cash flows and expected dividend cover, the levels of inflation across the Company's markets, the outlook for electricity prices and the operational performance of the Company's Portfolio.

-The Company is targeting an aggregate dividend of 6.64 pence per Ordinary Share for the year ending 31 December 2019, reflecting a 2.2 per cent. increase above the dividend of 6.50 pence per Ordinary Share paid in respect of the financial year ended 31 December 2018, which it intends to pay in four interim quarterly dividends of 1.66 pence per Ordinary Share.
+The Company is targeting an aggregate dividend of 6.76 pence per Ordinary Share for the year ending 31 December 2021, which it intends to pay in four interim quarterly dividends of 1.69 pence per Ordinary Share.